UllaRisager/Learn-with-Locals/_drafts/what-i-learned-from-startupweekend-and-strikingly.md

 David Chen, CEO and co-founder of Strikingly.

 I too believe that every human being is by nature, creative and entrepreneurial, which is why I started Learn With Locals, something that came to me as an idea in the first place when I was renting out my apartment on Airbnb and saw a demand for truly unique experiences, not only from my guests, but also from myself as a host.
-I truly wanted to connect with my guests in a different way other than just changeing their sheets and handing them my keys.
+I truly wanted to connect with my guests in a different way other than just changing their sheets and handing them my keys.
 You can read more about that story here. http://www.learnwithlocals.io/2017/05/10/the-story-behind-learn-with-locals.html

 &nbsp;So, if you share the belief in empowering the independence of thinkers and doers, do yourself a favor and claim your voice.
 Show us what you’re passionate about and Own your dreams and join our community: http://www.learnwithlocals.io/ so we can help each other reach the top shelf -